empiricalstudygpts/EmpiricalStudy_GPTs/README.md

 ## ⚠️ Ethical Considerations

 This repository is released **for academic research purposes only**.
-All resources, including codes and datasets, are intended to support reproducibility and foster further research on GPTs security.
+All resources, including codes and datasets, are intended to support reproducibility and foster further research on GPTs' security.
 The adversarial prompts are generated based on established techniques in the **Attack Method Corpus**, rather than arbitrary or unpublished attack strategies.

-- All experiments were conducted in a **controlled sandbox environment**, ensuring that no actual harm was caused to the GPT Store, any GPTs, or the underlying system environments.
+- All experiments were conducted in a controlled sandbox environment, ensuring no actual harm was caused to the GPT Store, GPTs, or underlying system environments.
 - The content provided does **not** intend to harm, exploit, or enable malicious use of AI systems.
 Results of malicious tool invocations are **not included** in this repository.
 - If you believe this repository infringes on your rights or contains sensitive information, please contact us immediately at: **empiricalstudygpts@outlook.com**.
 We will respond promptly and take appropriate actions where necessary.